 - ½ teaspoon chili flakes

 - ½ cup water

 - Heat oil over low heat.
 Add the minced garlic, leaving about a tablespoon for later.
 Cook until golden.
 Remove from oil and set aside.

 - Saute the remaining garlic over medium heat until limp and aromatic.
 Add the shitake mushroom and the young corn and cook for several seconds.

 - Add the mixed seafood and stir several times.
 Pour in the oyster sauce and soy sauce.

 - Add the broccoli florets and snow peas and stir for several seconds.
 Toss in the red bell pepper and chili flakes.

-- Pour in the cornstarch slurry and stir.
+- In a small bowl, combine water, cornstarch and brown sugar.
+Pour in the cornstarch slurry to the pan and stir.
 Cook for a few minutes until seafood and vegetables are half-cooked.
 Not more than 5 minutes.

 - Add the butter and season with ground pepper and brown sugar and stir.

 - Turn off heat and transfer to a serving dish.
 Garnish with the toasted garlic and serve.

 I love all the foods you featured and i want them to cook it myself